junxit/us-congress-code/title-07/chapter-1/sec-6f.md

 ### References in Text

 Section 9 of the Federal Reserve Act, referred to in subsec. (c)(4)(B)(i), is section 9 of act Dec.
 23, 1913, ch.
 6, 38 Stat.
-251, as amended, which is classified generally to subchapter VIII (§ 321 et seq.) of chapter 3 of Title 12, Banks and Banking.
+251, which is classified generally to subchapter VIII (§ 321 et seq.) of chapter 3 of Title 12, Banks and Banking.

 ### Codification